Families of Blowups of the Real Affine Plane: Classification, Isotopies and Visualization: First Examples of Families of Blowups

 \end{exam}

 \begin{exam} {\rm Up to now, we have considered two families of regular blowups of the real affine plane.
-Now, we aim to consider a family of blowups, which is obtained by deforming the singular blowup $B := \mathrm{Bl}_U({\bf x^2},{\bf y^2}),$ whose visualization shows up as a Double Whitney Umbrella (see Figure 1(b)).
-To this end, we fix the matrix}
+Next, we aim to consider a family of blowups, which is obtained by deforming the singular blowup $B := \mathrm{Bl}_U({\bf x^2},{\bf y^2}),$ whose visualization shows up as a Double Whitney Umbrella (see Figure 2(b)).
+We fix the matrix}

 {\rm For all $t \in \mathbb{R}$ we set}